 Meet Pamela

-Pamela Pollock holds a PhD in Learning, Teaching and Social Policy from Cornell University, a MA in Foreign Language Education from the University of Texas at Austin, and a BA in Spanish from Bryn Mawr College.
-She has more than 20 years of experience in higher education, including as Director of Professional Development at Harvard’s Derek Bok Center for Teaching and Learning, where she led a full portfolio of teacher training, professional development, and scholarly communication programming for graduate students.
+I hold a PhD in Learning, Teaching and Social Policy from Cornell University, a MA in Foreign Language Education from the University of Texas at Austin, and a BA in Spanish from Bryn Mawr College.
+I have more than 20 years of experience in higher education, including as Director of Professional Development at Harvard’s Derek Bok Center for Teaching and Learning.
+Most recently I have been supporting graduate students at Harvard Law School with their writing and communication skills.
+I have worked with hundreds of graduate students and scholars on navigating academia, finding their scholarly voice, and building inclusive classrooms and academic communities.

-An expert in intercultural and scholarly communication, Pamela sees the world of higher education through her background in language instruction.
-Her work teaching international students to identify and discuss the unwritten norms and rules of their disciplines as they learn to teach and communicate their research in the US academic context made her keenly aware of the challenges that all graduate students face in becoming professionalized in their fields.
-After completing her PhD in Education at Cornell, she moved to Harvard to create programming for international graduate students to improve their English language and communication skills.
-Over time she assumed responsibility for building professional development programming for all of Harvard’s PhD students and early career scholars.
+I see the world of higher education through my background in language instruction.
+My work teaching international students to identify and discuss the unwritten norms and rules of their disciplines as they learn to teach and communicate their research in the US academic context made me keenly aware of the challenges that all graduate students face in becoming professionalized in their fields.
+I help scholars get in touch with and present their best version of themselves and build strong and successful academic communities.
+My skills translate across many contexts; I am a builder, a motivator, a collaborator, and a community builder.

 Career Highlights